 What I am reading

-I tend to read multiple books at a time so it take me a while to finish one.
-It sounds undisciplined but for me it works because it allows me to be kept interested in what I am reading which I find helps me understand and retain the material more.
+I tend to read multiple books at a time so it takes me a while to finish one.
+It sounds disorganized but for me, it works because it allows me to be kept interested in what I am reading which I find helps me understand and retain the material more.
+Here are some in my current orbit:

 Antilibrary + To Re-read